-ABDPBT is a blog about me and the world as I see it.
+Abdpbt is a blog about me and the world as I see it.
 The blog was originally started back when I was working on (and having a hard time finishing) a dissertation.
 Balancing my day job as a legal secretary with procrastination from my academic work led to a lot of pooch-screwing on message boards designed for women with relationship angst.
 There, I met some great friends, waged some bitter flame wars, and learned about the Diamancel foot file (a life changing experience).
 Eventually, I got married, had a baby, and finished my dissertation.
-Shortly thereafter, I started blogging full time.
+Around the same time I came to terms with the fact that I’m chiefly interested in myself, anyway, so why bother with the whole pretense of interacting with anyone else and/or seeking their advice on anything?

 This blog documents the present tense existence of a wife, mother, popular culture enthusiast, and resident of Los Angeles.
 The past rears its ugly head in flashbacks of me as a practicing alcoholic, aspiring academic, and a frustrated and snarky online dater.
 I have the good fortune to have been sober since June of 2001, though I do not always go to enough meetings.
 After nearly 100 dates arranged with the help of sundry online dating sites–most of which were one-hit wonders–I finally met Mr. Right-Click, the man who would become my husband, on match.com in September of 2004.
 When we got engaged, we considered writing a testimonial for them, but they expected us to do it for free.
 Hah!